 The second Spiritual Successor to Saban Entertainment (after Sensation Animation), Saban Brands was founded in 2010.
-Its first move was to acquire the Power Rangers franchise from Disney and has acquired numerous other properties since then.
-Most of Saban Brands's assets were properties its predecessor held in the Nineties, such as live-action superhero series and the Digimon anime.
+Its first move was to acquire the Power Rangers franchise from Disney.
+It had acquired numerous other properties since then.
+Most of Saban Brands's assets were properties its predecessor held in The '90s, such as live-action superhero series and the Digimon anime.
 They would also acquire assets from the former 4Kids Entertainment, including their Saturday Morning Cartoon block on The CW, which they would relaunch as Vortexx.

 On May 1, 2018, Hasbro, recently named the master toy licensee of the Power Rangers franchise, agreed to acquire it and most of Saban's other entertainment franchises, for $522 million.
 Saban Brands was fully shuttered on July 2, 2018.
 Saban Brands was active for 8 years, which when added to the 22-year tenure of Saban Entertainment, makes for a combined 30 years in the children's entertainment business.